Rynchodon/ARMS/Player Readme.txt

 For usage, see the script itself.

 [h1]Smart Turret Control[/h1]
-Turrets can be given specific instructions on which targets to shoot; for blocks the turret will attempt to disable rather than destroy.
+Turrets can be given specific instructions on which targets to shoot; for blocks the turret will only target blocks that are working.
 In order for Smart Turret Control to function, a turret must have square brackets in its name.
-Smart Turrets will only search for missiles and/or blocks when an attached antenna is detecting a nearby enemy.
-Most of the work for Smart Turret Control is done in a separate thread; having lots of turrets running will not slow down S.E. but will make turrets less responsive.

 Block targets are fetched from the turret's name [ <definition1>, <definition2>, ... ] and target working hostile blocks in order.
 Example - [ Turret, Rocket, Gatling, Reactor, Battery ] - First shoot all turrets, then rocket launchers, then gatling weapons, then reactors, then batteries.